 Import from file

-Import backlog items and defects into your ALM Octane backlog from an Excel file.
+Import data into ALM Octane from an Excel file.

 In an Excel (.xls or .xlsx) file, list the items that you want to import.
 You can import items of several types (for example, stories and defects) in a single import operation using a separate sheet for each type.